hzhefaz/hzflix/README.md

 ## 📱 About HZ Flix

-HZ Flix is a powerful, all-in-one entertainment application that brings movies, TV shows, music, sports to your fingertips.
+HZ Flix is a powerful, all-in-one entertainment application that brings movies, TV shows, anime, music, and live content to your fingertips.
 Experience seamless streaming with a beautiful, modern interface designed for the ultimate viewing experience.

 ## ✨ Key Features